2021 Asian American Pacific Islander Heritage Month

 Click on the image to the left to hear Mr. Hintz explain the importance of AAPI Heritage month.

-He also highlights the contributions of the twenty thousand Chinese workers whose efforts made it possible for the first transcontinental railroad in the United States to connect the western and eastern portions of the railroad in Promontory Summit, Utah on May 10th, 1869.
+The contributions of the twenty thousand Chinese workers whose efforts made it possible for the first transcontinental railroad in the United States to connect the western and eastern portions of the railroad in Promontory Summit, Utah on May 10th, 1869 are also highlighted.

 May 13, 2021 - Cherry Blossom Trees